greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/backstage_1_1.md

 ---
-title: "Backstage Specialist"
+title: Backstage Specialist
-description: "A Backstage Specialist handles behind-the-scenes development that helps improve the productivity of other developers."
+description: A Backstage Specialist handles behind-the-scenes development that helps improve the productivity of other developers.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/backstage_1_1/
+linkTitle: Backstage Specialist
+type: docs
 ---

 A Backstage Specialist handles behind-the-scenes development that